google-deepmind/mujoco/doc/programming/extension.rst

   <https://github.com/google-deepmind/mujoco/blob/main/plugin/sdf/README.md>`__.
 The rest of this section will give more
   detail concerning the collision algorithm and the plugin engine interface.

-  Collision points are found by minimizing a quadratic form of the two colliding SDFs via gradient descent.
+  Collision points are found by minimizing the function A + B + abs(max(A, B)), where A and B are the two colliding SDFs, via gradient descent.
 Because SDFs are non-convex, multiple starting points are required in order to converge to multiple local minima.
 The number of starting points is set using :ref:`sdf_initpoints<option-sdf_initpoints>`, and are initialized using the Halton sequence inside the intersection of the axis-aligned bounding boxes.
 The number of gradient descent iterations is set using :ref:`sdf_iterations<option-sdf_iterations>`.

   While *exact* SDFs---encoding the precise signed distance to the surface---are preferred, collisions are possible with any function whose value vanishes at the surface and grows monotonically away from it, with a negative sign in the